-The Government and HMRC has confirmed new changes to off-payroll working (IR35) rules effective from 6th April 2020.
+The Government and HMRC have confirmed new changes to off-payroll working (IR35) rules effective from 6th April 2021.
 This will affect any contractors working through a Personal Service Company, Recruitment Agencies, and all Large and Medium-sized end clients whose roles fall inside of IR35.
 These workers will be required to have tax and National Insurance Contributions (NIC) deducted from their income at source.

 As the end-client, you are required to determine whether or not your off-payroll workers fall inside or outside of IR35.
 As the end-client you are also responsible for informing us, the agency, what your status determination is.

 You can determine a contractor's IR35 status by using HMRC's CEST Tool

 If you have any questions regarding IR35 or would like some support, please don't hesitate to email us at IR35@maxximagroup.com

 The UK's IR35 legislation is a set of tax laws that are designed to ensure that contractors pay the same Tax and National Insurance contributions as an equivalent employee.
 There is a series of tests used to determine the tax status of contractors working through personal service companies (PSCs).

 IR35 is not a new set of tax laws.
 The 2021 reform will bring private sector IR35 in line with the public sector, where the reform was implemented in 2017.

 As of 6 April 2021, companies in the private sector will be responsible for determining the IR35 status of workers.